vis4.net

 Guess it’s the same reason why everyone moves away from WordPress in the end: maintainance just takes up too much work.
 Every other month you need to upgrade the CMS or the plugins to make sure all security holes are fixed.
 After a couple years you accumulate too many plugins so eventually something will break.

 For me it was the login to the WordPress admin.
 A while ago I was freaking out about someone breaking into my WordPress — automatic bots try to login all the time — so I installed plugins protecting the login.
 I was even able to integrate my YubiKey!
 But last week, I guess some automatic update of something must have caused the whole setup to fail and I wasn’t able to get back in.
-It took me a couple hours to re-gain access to my own CMS4.
+It took me a couple hours to re-gain access to my own CMS^[which was very frustrating: 99% of the tutorials for resetting a wordPress password directly in the database are plain wrong (my blog wasn’t using MD5 for hashing passwords) and I had to figure out how to disable all plugins].